injetiharsha/Brain-Tumor-Detection-and-Classification/README.md

    - For folder mode, images and their corresponding predictions are arranged in a grid with a scrollable interface.

 4.
+Future Enhancements
+Increase Model Accuracy:
+Explore additional data augmentation and incorporate more diverse datasets to improve the model's robustness.

+Enhanced GUI Features:
+Add functionalities such as real-time webcam integration or more detailed visual analytics.

+Web Deployment:
+Consider developing a web application using frameworks like Flask or Django for broader accessibility.

+Contributing
+Contributions are welcome!
+Feel free to fork the repository and submit a pull request with your improvements.

+6.
 ## Installation & Setup
 ### Prerequisites
 Ensure you have Python 3.7 or higher installed.
 Install the required dependencies using pip: